-Pooled Funds Open Up Larger Scale Investment Opportunities
+Pooled Funds and Investment Opportunities

 The primary advantage of pooled funds is that they enable group members to take advantage of opportunities available only to large investors.
 These opportunities include economies of scale and economies of scope.
 Economies of scale allow group members in pooled funds to purchase investments that would not be available to smaller investors.

-Individual Investors Lose Autonomy
+Individual Investors and Autonomy

 The investment group much reach a consensus before making critical decisions and the decision made by the group may not necessarily reflect the best interests on an individual investor.
 In a volatile market, the time and effort spent to gather that consensus can take away from the opportunities to gain quick profits or reduce potential losses.

 Although a fund manager handles the day-to-day tasks of which stocks will be included in the mutual fund portfolio, the individual investor can make decisions on which funds to buy and sell as the market moves.
 Mutual funds are also regulated by the US Securities and Exchange Commission, which protects investors from fraud and incompetence.

-Drawbacks of Mutual Funds
+Exploring Drawbacks of Mutual Funds

 Two notable drawbacks of investing in mutual funds are the lack of investor control and the transaction fees.
 The investor has no power to dictate which stocks will be in a mutual fund portfolio.
 The fund manager decides which stocks will be included and what goals the fund hopes to accomplish.